athenais293/TP-synth-se---client-TFTP/README.md

 Each DAT packet contains :
 - a 2-byte block number
 - File data (up to 512 bytes per packet)

 The client must receive these packets and send an acknowledgement (ACK) for each packet.
 This allows the server to know that the client has received the packet.
 The ACK packet contains :
 - the block number of the received data packet

+We can check with Wireshark the packets  :